croedel/PiInfotainment/README.md

 - Surveillance camera viewer: Show live picture of a surveillance camera when it detects motion
 - Simple webserver: Enables you to remotely control the Infotainment System
 - Enable to integrate into almost any home automation system which supports HTTP hooks
+- Reads and displays data from a photovoltaic device from RCT Power

 The Picture Frame functionality of RaspiInfotainment uses the pi3d (https://pi3d.github.io/) project and is heavily based on PictureFrame2020.py from https://github.com/pi3d/pi3d_demos.
 Kudos to these awsome projects!